Nonsteroidal anti-inflammatory drugs (NSAIDs) relieve pain and fever. You also can use them to reduce swelling and inflammation.

-Make sure your child takes NSAIDS exactly as prescribed.
-Do not use ibuprofen if your child is less than 6 months old unless the doctor gave you instructions to use it.
-Call your doctor if you think your child is having a problem with a medicine.
-If your child takes an over-the-counter NSAID, read and follow all instructions on the label.
+Take NSAIDS exactly as prescribed.
+Call your doctor if you think you are having a problem with your medicine.
+If you are taking over-the-counter medicine, read and follow all instructions on the label.

 For children, the dose of ibuprofen (such as Motrin or Advil) is based on the child's weight.
 Do not use ibuprofen if your child is less than 6 months old unless the doctor gave you instructions to use it.
 Be safe with medicines.
 For children 6 months and older, read and follow all instructions on the label.